cameronkerrnz/cameronkerrnz.github.io/content/posts/2023/syft-your-linux-fleet.md

 date = 2023-06-19
-title = "Syft your Linux Fleet Looking for Shellshock, Log4J.... and Oracle Java?" description = "" slug = ""
-authors = []
-tags = ["SBoM", "Compliance", "Security", "Syft", "Grype"]
+title = "Syft your Linux Fleet Looking for Shellshock, Log4J.... and Oracle Java?" description = "" summary = "I explore using Syft and Grype, demonstrate use of jq and Go's text templates, and explore using Syft against a server rather than a container." slug = "" authors = [] tags = ["SBoM", "Compliance", "Security", "Syft", "Grype"]